Solidarity (Ireland): Relaunch as Solidarity

-On 10 March 2017, the Anti-Austerity Alliance called a press conference and announced that it would now be relaunched as Solidarity.
-This name change was made to reflect the "many movements emerging on workplace, economic and social issues" and that while "the AAA has played a key role in campaigns like the water charges and housing", that the organisation under the name of Solidarity "will continue to do so, but the name will now better reflect our campaigning work on Repeal, LGBTQ issues and equality generally."

-Cork City Councillor Lil O'Donnell left the party at the time of the rebranding as Solidarity.
+On 10 March 2017, the Anti-Austerity Alliance called a press conference and announced it would relaunch as Solidarity.
+The name change was made to reflect the "many movements emerging on workplace, economic and social issues" and to better capture the organisation's campaigning on Repeal, LGBTQ issues and equality generally, alongside its established work on water charges and housing.
+Cork City Councillor Lil O'Donnell left the party at the time of the rebranding.

-Rita Harrold unsuccessfully stood in Dublin at the 2019 European Parliament election.
+Rita Harrold unsuccessfully stood for Solidarity in Dublin at the 2019 European Parliament election.